 Stream II: Nitric Acid Climate Auctions Program

 This stream consists of a program of climate auctions.
-The World Bank is the executive institution of this funding stream.
-This new program builds on the “Climate Auction Model” developed by the Pilot Auction Facility (PAF), which previously piloted climate auctions to deliver climate finance and pay private sector companies for methane and nitrous oxide emission reductions.
-Climate Auctions sell to private companies and individuals a price guarantee (in the form of bonds), determined by an auction, for future independently-verified emission reductions or other climate results.
-For the Nitric Acid Climate Auctions Program, the auctions will sell bonds that may be redeemed after the bond holder delivers eligible N2O emission reductions from nitric acid plants.
+This funding stream is realized in cooperation with the World Bank and builds on the “Climate Auction Model” developed by the Pilot Auction Facility (PAF).
+The PAF previously piloted climate auctions to deliver climate finance and pay private sector companies for methane and nitrous oxide emission reductions.
+Climate Auctions sell to private companies and individuals a price guarantee (in the form of bonds), the height of which is determined by an auction, for future independently-verified emission reductions.
+For the Nitric Acid Climate Auctions Program, the auctions will sell bonds that may be redeemed after the bond holder delivers verified eligible N2O emission reductions from nitric acid plants.

 In order to be eligible for financial support from the NACAG Support Facility, plant operators have to fill in and sign the Grant Application Notice.
 The notice includes information on eligibility criteria and the application procedure.
 In addition, its annexes contain the actual application form, the Declaration of Honor and the Declaration on Climatic Benefits.